-We have multiple connections going to the data center to prevent losing access to our machines, however this issue managed to block all those lines so we had to physically travel to the data center to restore the connection.
+We have multiple connections going to the data centre to prevent losing access to our machines, however this issue managed to block all those lines so we had to physically travel to the data centre to restore the connection.

 As the result of a malfunction originating in one of our switches the Greenhost network in Amsterdam (Haarlem) has been unreachable between roughly 15:15 and 16:30 CET.
 After the network connectivity was restored, it was apparent that access to the storage systems could not be re-established for all systems.
 The only way to restore this was to reboot all virtual machines in the network.
 Impacting all Greenhost services.